 Threads use locks and protocols to schedule their work, control access to resources, exchange data, and to effect communication with each other.
 Protocol errors occur when the expected rules for co-operation are not followed, or when the order of lock acquisitions and release causes the threads to quit working together.
 These errors can be as a result of:

-— deliberate termination of one or more threads participating in the protocol;
+— deliberate termination of one or more threads participating in the protocol,

-— disruption of messages or interactions in the protocol;
+— disruption of messages or interactions in the protocol,

-— errors or exceptions raised in threads participating in the protocol; or
+— errors or exceptions raised in threads participating in the protocol,

 — errors in the programming of one or more threads participating in the protocol.